 How did this happen?

 The second stage is feelings which discuss the feelings experienced by the event.
 This stage also talks about the thoughts of an individual during the situation or incident.
 The only purpose behind knowing one's feelings is not to get a comment or detailed information on these.
 Always remember, you do not require to evaluate or judge emotions.
 The main purpose of this stage is to just get aware of a person's feelings.
-Here are the few lists of questions that can be asked to know a person's feeling:
+Here are a few lists of questions that can be asked to know a person's feelings:

 It can be a difficult task to know the actual feelings of an individual.
 Thus, our experts offering assistance for mental health nursing reflection Gibbs say that you can also use the techniques of perceptual position and empathic listening to identify the real feelings.

 This stage talks about the evaluation of Gibbs's reflective model.
 Here, the students need to assess the methods that worked and which didn't.
-You must imagine and analyse how things were when the incident takes place, what was the reaction of other people at the time of the incident etc. The questions given-below will help you in conducting the evaluation:
+You must imagine and analyse how things were when the incident takes place, what was the reaction of other people at the time of the incident etc. The questions given below will help you in conducting the evaluation:

 Identify the positive thing about the event/ situation

 This stage discusses the situation and thinks about what else could be done in the same situation.
-Gibbs reflective cycle says that the information gathered while concluding can be a great way to be a better person.
+Gibbs's reflective cycle says that the information gathered while concluding can be a great way to be a better person.

-This is the last stage of the Gibbs Reflective Cycle which includes things that can be practiced in the same situation if takes place in the future.
+This is the last stage of the Gibbs Reflective Cycle which includes things that can be practiced in the same situation it takes place in the future.
 It also eliminates the negative things which were experienced last time at the event.
 A well-structured action plan assists you to become effective than before.
 For more details about Gibbs Reflective cycle nursing or to know the Gibbs Reflective pros and cons, you are free to get in touch with Sample Assignment.
 Here you will find experienced assignment help experts who are highly qualified and skilled in preparing assignments for Gibbs Reflective Cycle.
 So, don't worry and place your order with us immediately.